Exchange voucher for cash

 Every 2nd Tuesday from 5:00 PM to 7:00 PM.
 Please do not come earlier!

-The next dates:
+The next appointments:

 If you have any questions, feel free to write to us on WhatsApp: +491630292623.
 Please do not call!

-Voucher Distributions
+Voucher distributions

 Café Leitstelle